 Getting Around San Jose

-The heart of downtown is relatively compact, and there are even areas that are sectioned off for pedestrians only, such as Avenida Central.
+The heart of downtown is relatively compact, and there are even areas sectioned off for pedestrians only, such as Avenida Central.

 Carry coins with you if you are traveling by bus because the fares are cheap – less than a dollar – and the bus drivers do not always have change for large bills.

 Most of the drivers are friendly and will help you with your destination – tell them where you are going, and they will signal you when it's time to get off.

-If you call ahead of time, they might not show up, so plan some extra time in case that happens.
+If you call ahead of time, they might not show up, so plan some extra time if that happens.

 Taxis charge using a meter, but it is possible to negotiate a fee upfront with some drivers.

 Where to Stay

 There are several affordable hostels with different vibes spread throughout the various barrios of downtown San Jose.

-Costa Rica Backpackers – located slightly outside of central downtown, this hostel has a swimming pool and a party reputation.
+Costa Rica Backpackers – located slightly outside central downtown, this hostel has a swimming pool and a party reputation.
 Rooms start at $13 a night.

 Aldea – located off Paseo Colon, yet about a 30-minute walk from central downtown.
 This hostel has been described as being chill with a sophisticated bohemian vibe.
 Rooms start at $13 a night.

-Casa Yoses – located in Barrio San Pedro and known as the stoner hostel.
+Casa Yoses – located in Barrio San Pedro and is known as the stoner hostel.
 Rooms start at $13 a night.

 Short Term Housing

 If you plan to stay in San Jose for a few weeks to a few months, you will want to look for short-term housing such as a room or studio apartment.
 Most hostels also offer discounts for more extended stays.

 If you can't find a couch to surf on, you might still be able to find someone to meet up with for coffee or a bite to eat.